MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/architecture.md

 ## Landing zone: expanded definition

-In the [landing zone considerations article](../../ready/considerations/index.md), the term "landing zone" is defined in detail.
-But the audience of the CAF enterprise-scale landing zone needs a specific expansion of that definition.
+[Landing zone considerations](../../ready/considerations/index.md), provides a detailed definition for the term _landing zone_.
+The audience of the CAF enterprise-scale landing zone needs an even more specific definition.

 - **Scope:** Within the CAF enterprise-scale landing zone, the scope of a landing zone grows considerably to support application migrations and green field development at an enterprise scale in Azure.
 This expansion allows for design that can scale across the customer's full IT portfolio, which looks well beyond a short-term cloud adoption plan.